-Top 4 Alternatives to MailChimp
+Top 4 Alternatives To Mailchimp

 On paper, monkeys look like a lot of fun.
 They make adorable faces.
 They delight with their human-like intelligence and mischievousness.
 Who wouldn’t want a monkey?
 Unfortunately, many people aren’t cut out for a pet smart and devious enough to wreck your house and blame it on the dog.
-While popular email marketing service MailChimp is far less hazardous and considerably easier to handle than your average primate, it isn’t necessarily the best email marketing service for every business.
+While popular email marketing service MailChimp (see our review) is far less hazardous and considerably easier to handle than your average primate, it isn’t necessarily the best email marketing service for every business.
 In the interest of helping marketers looking to leave the Chimp in its cage, let’s take a look at three of MailChimp’s top competitors.

 Table of Contents

 Benchmark (see our review) appears to be aiming for a very similar niche to MailChimp.
 Offering a similar level of complexity and robust free plans, it’s the competitor that feels most like MailChimp within the first hour of use.

 Started by a trio of medical office workers in 2004 and developed in India, Benchmark has stuck to its vision of a simple, versatile email marketing platform.
 While we loved Benchmark, the program is not without weaknesses, some of which we’ll be tackling below.